silvacms/documentation/source/contents/views.rst

-   The fact you use ``silvaviews.View`` instead of ``silvaviews.Page`` to render your content as HTML to the public comes from compatibility issues with the old ZODB based layout system and the content versionning system.
+   The fact you use ``silvaviews.View`` instead of ``silvaviews.Page`` to render your content as HTML to the public comes from compatibility issues with the old ZODB based layout system and the content versioning system.

-Getting the URL of an object
+Getting the URL of a content
 ----------------------------

 From a python file, you can use the function ``absoluteURL``: